 We may also be subject to costs and liabilities with respect to privacy issues.
 Several companies have incurred penalties for failing to abide by the representations made in their public-facing privacy policies.
 In addition, several states have passed laws that require businesses and their service providers to implement and maintain reasonable security procedures and practices to protect personal information and to provide notice to consumers in the event of a security breach.
 For example, California enacted the California Consumer Privacy Act, which was subsequently amended by the California Privacy Rights Act of 2020 (collectively, "CPRA"), which went into effect on January 1, 2023.
 The CPRA gives California residents expanded rights to access, correct, and delete their personal information, opt out of certain types of personal information sharing, limit the use of sensitive personal information as well as receive detailed information about how their personal information is retained and used.
-The CPRA also includes new requirements for provisions to be included by businesses in their respective contracts with service providers, which limit the scope of permissible use for personal data processed as part of the services and give businesses certain rights to assess their service providers' data processing operations.
+The CPRA also includes new requirements for provisions to be included by businesses in their respective contracts with service providers' data processing operations.
 The CPRA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
 Virginia has enacted the Virginia Consumer Data Protection Act ("VDCPA"), which also took effect on January 1, 2023 and additional states such as Connecticut, Colorado, and Utah have enacted privacy-related legislation slated to take effect throughout 2023 that will each provide for consumer access rights and private rights of action similar to the CPRA.
 Further, it is anticipated that additional federal and state privacy-related legislation may be enacted.
 Such legislation could negatively affect our business in various ways such as by increasing our and/or our customers' costs of compliance.